ShenaeA/725-sftp/README.md

 > CDIR client
 !Changed working directory to /client
 > RETR TXT1.txt
 -Invalid directory, this is the destination folder, any file you're requesting from here is already there
-> CDIR client/
-!Changed working directory to /client/
-> RETR TXT1.txt
--Invalid directory, this is the destination folder, any file you're requesting from here is already there
 ```